Forest Management Plan

 Your plan will be returned to you if it has been submitted on the old application.

-A Forest Management Plan describes how you intend to sustainably manage your forest or woodland over a ten to twenty year period.
+A Forest Management Plan describes how you as a private woodland owner intend to sustainably manage your forest or woodland over a ten to twenty year period.

 The plan sets out your management objectives, taking into account the woodland’s particular features, sensitivities and opportunities.